 The Company defers certain components of its revenue.
 Deferred revenue consisted of: (i) sales of products shipped but not received by the customers by the end of the respective period; (ii) revenue from the loyalty program; (iii) prepaid registration fees from customers planning to attend a future corporate-sponsored event; and (iv) prepaid annual associate fees.
-At December 31, 2018 and December 31, 2017, the Company's deferred revenue was \$5.3 million and \$8.6 million, respectively.
-Of this balance, \$6.6 million was recognized as revenue for the twelve months ended December 31, 2018.
+At December 31, 2019 and December 31, 2018, the Company's deferred revenue was \$4.4 million and \$5.3 million, respectively.
+The full \$5.3 million balance at December 31, 2018 was recognized as revenue for the twelve months ended December 31, 2019.

 The Company's customer loyalty program conveys a material right to the customer as it provides the promise to redeem loyalty points for the purchase of products, which is based on earning points through placing consecutive qualified automatic orders.
-The timing and recognition of loyalty points has not changed with the adoption of ASC 606.
 The Company factors in breakage rates, which is the percentage of the loyalty points that are expected to be forfeited or expire, for purposes of revenue recognition.
 Breakage rates are estimated based on historical data and can be reasonably and objectively determined.
-There have not been significant changes for the breakage estimate as a result of adopting ASC 606.
-The deferred revenue associated with the loyalty program at December 31, 2018 and December 31, 2017 was \$4.2 million and \$6.4 million, as follows:
+The deferred revenue associated with the loyalty program at December 31, 2019 and December 31, 2018 was \$3.1 million and \$4.2 million, as follows: